-The Corporate Plan is a key reference for the Medium Term Financial Plan, which enables the Authority to forecast forward and make best use of financial, human, technological and other resources available to it and to enable the continued provision of value for money services that meet the needs of residents, businesses and other stakeholders.
+The Corporate Plan is a key reference for the Medium Term Financial Plan, which enables the Authority to forecast forward and make best use of financial, human, technological and other resources available and to enable the continued provision of value for money services that meet the needs of residents, businesses and other stakeholders.
 At the broadest level, the Authority also works with a number of key strategic partners through the local strategic partnership group of organisations.

-From the Corporate Plan, service plans and business plans are developed and individual officer work plans are drawn up, with performance targets agreed at every level.
-More detailed budgets are aligned to corresponding plans following a robust budget process, which challenges managers to demonstrate efficiency and value for money.
+From the Corporate Plan, service plans and business plans are developed and individual officer work plans are agreed, with performance targets agreed at every level.
+More detailed budgets are aligned to corresponding plans following a robust budget challenge process, which challenges managers to demonstrate efficiency and value for money.
 Performance is monitored and managed at every level on a regular basis.

 The Authority also monitors its performance through feedback from its residents and service users.
-An analysis of complaints raised under the Authority's Corporate Complaints Policy is regularly reported and considered by the Scrutiny Committee for Customer Services and Service Delivery; the last instance being as part of the Corporate Performance report in September 2016.
-The Authority also has a Whistleblowing Policy, which encourages, staff to report any instances of suspected unlawful conduct, financial malpractice, or actions that are dangerous to the public or environment.
+An analysis of complaints raised under the Authority's Corporate Complaints Policy is regularly reported and considered by the Scrutiny Committee for Customer Services and Service Delivery; the last instance being in February 2018.
+The Authority also has a Whistleblowing Policy, which encourages staff to report any instances of suspected unlawful conduct, financial malpractice, or actions that are dangerous to the public or environment.